-Only northeastern and central WCA-3A had elevated rates of stage change over the past two weeks.
-Stages are above average for this time of year across most of the Everglades Protection Area.
-Average stage change in Taylor Slough decreased slightly this week but remains above the average for this time of year.
-Average salinity increased in Florida Bay last week and is within the Interquartile Range in the central and western regions.
+Rates of stage change over the week were fair to good last week providing sufficient conditions for apple snail reproduction except in WCA-2A and southern 2-B, which had poor conditions over the past two weeks.
+Stages remain above average for this time of year across most of the Everglades Protection Area.
+Eastern WCA-2B is below average stage for this time of year, WCA-1 has mixed conditions, and Everglades National Park and WCA-3B have above-average water levels in the 90th percentile compared to the 20-year median.
+Average stage in Taylor Slough increased last week and remains above average for this time of year.
+Average salinity decreased in Florida Bay last week, the eastern region remains below the inter-quartile range (IQR), while the central and western regions fall within the IQR.
 Florida Bay MFL metrics remain well outside thresholds of harm.